 - Only certain types of properties are eligible.
 These include most single-family homes, two-to-four-unit dwellings or townhouses, approved condominiums and manufactured homes.

-- Because reverse mortgages are FHA loans, you are required to attend a counseling session with an approved FHA counselor.
+- Because reverse mortgage loans are FHA loans, you are required to attend a counseling session with an approved FHA counselor.

 - Although there are no mortgage payments, you are responsible for insurance, property taxes and repairs for the duration of the loan.

-There are three types of reverse mortgages available.
-For more detailed information, take a look at What Are Reverse Mortgages?
+There are three types of reverse mortgage loans available.
+For more detailed information, take a look at What Are Reverse Mortgage Loans?

 The Way They Work

-- Loan Amount: The size of the loan is based on a combination of three factors: your life expectancy, the appraised value of your home and current interest rates.
+- Loan Amount: The amount of the reverse mortgage loan is based on a combination of three factors: your life expectancy, the appraised value of your home and current interest rates.

 - Loan Payment: No payments are ever required while you are alive or living in your home.
-It is only when you die, sell or move that the loan becomes due.
+(You are still responsible for property tax and insurance on your home.)
+It is only when you die, sell or move that the reverse mortgage loan becomes due.
 (Loan may also become due if you are not paying your homeowners insurance or property taxes.)
 At that point, if the equity is greater than the loan balance, you (or your heirs) get to keep the profits.

 One of the most unique features of a reverse mortgage is that it is a non-recourse loan.
 This means that if the loan amount winds up being greater than the value of the property, neither you — nor your heirs — will ever be responsible for making up the difference.